The Public Relations BlogDigital PRManaging Social MediaCritical Mass: How Many Social Media Followers Do You Need?

 The number of followers, fans, and subscribers doesn’t matter — to a degree.
 You could have 100,000 fake followers on Twitter, and it wouldn’t matter if your statistics tell you that 5,000 saw your last tweet because they were all bots anyway.

-Or, you could have 16,000 followers as I do, but I’m not as active there as I once was — which the algorithm doesn’t like.
+You could have 16,000 followers like I do, but I’m not as active there as I once was, which the algorithm doesn’t like.
 The actual number of followers, fans, and subscribers matters very little.

 Too many followers, fans, and subscribers can be problematic if your brand loses momentum.
 If you get 100 Facebook likes per week on average, it’s better to have 50 fans (200% engagement) than 5,000 (2% engagement).

 So, all those marketing experts aren’t wrong per se.
-But something must be said about simply having too few followers as a business.
+However, something must be said about a business with too few followers.

 Return on Engagement vs Following Size